hf/quicpipe/README.md

 ```

 Accepter will now read the initial packet from the file and begin talking to
 the dialer over the server.
-You should see a `hello` message being pritned
+You should see a `hello` message being printed
 every second, this is a message sent from the dialer.

+## eBPF (XDP) filter

+This implementation offers an eBPF XDP filter that significantly improves
+performance in relaying QUIC packets to peers.

+It works by mapping the 12 byte connection IDs (CID) to an IPv4 + UDP port
+pair.
+It transmits only short-form QUIC packets directly out of the NIC.

+The filter uses a LRU map of about 36MB which can hold about 2m redirect
+entries.
+When the map gets full, some QUIC packets are likely to be rejected by
+the filter.
+A ring-buffer map (which can hold about 5k CIDs) is provided for
+this case which will notify userspace of any rejected CIDs, so that it can
+re-populate the map with any improperly dropped packets.

+Since UDP is assumed to be unreliable, this approach suffices for most
+use-cases.

 ## Further work

 This has not been tested on a live network yet.
-Performance is likely not
+Performance is improving but
-great, but can be massively improved.
-Linux servers can use eBPF to efficiently
-implement the relay which also needs to be done.
+more work is needed.

 Some guidelines or standardization of the registration protocol is probably
 useful.
 Right now the examples use a `POST /v1/register` unsecured endpoint to